 Minehead beach, also known as The Strand is very close to the popular holiday destination Butlins.
-The beach is mainly sand with small areas that are formed with shingle and stone.
+The beach is mainly sand making it a great beach for dog walks in Somerset.
+There are some small areas that are formed with shingle and stone.

 Dos are welcome on the main beach between the harbour and the golf course between October and April.
 However they are welcome all year around beyond the harbour and golf course.

 The South West Coastal path begins in Minehead and travels in an anti clockwise direction to Poole in Dorset.
 I have talked about walking the south-west coastal path in Lulworth and Durdle Door in Dorset, something we do frequently.

 You may also like to read – Best Dog Travel Bowls

 Address: Minehead, Somerset, TA24 5BG